skjdfhkskjds/biquadris/biquadris3/design.md

 # Biquadris

 ## Things to Implement
+- main.cc:
+  - update this version to be biquadris 2.0's main

 - commands.cc:
     - update apply() to use enums instead of switch case int
     - if rename is allowed: